 If you are aged 60-69 years, you will be sent your screening invitation automatically through the post.
 All you need to do is make sure that your GP has your correct address.

-People aged 70 years and over or under the age of 60, who wish to be screened, should request a kit.
+People aged 70 years and over who want to be screened before then should request a kit.
 Simply telephone the free helpline on 0800 707 60 60.

 Macmillan cancer support

 Have questions about cancer?
 Visit the Macmillan website or call 0808 808 000 free (Monday to Friday 9am – 8pm).

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.